 links to the most important sections

-information about language and market
+information about the language and market

-instructions on how to publish the file
+instructions for publishing the file

-Copy the ready-made content llms.txt
+Copy the ready-made llms.txt content

 Create a file llms.txt in the main directory of the domain